jow-/ucode/README.md

 implementation might provide different different verbosity levels or treat the level argument as bit mask to enable or disable individual debug elements.

+#### 6.54. `proto(val[, proto])`

+Get or set the prototype of the array or object value `val`.

+When invoked without a second argument, the function returns the current prototype of the value in `val` or `null` if there is no prototype or if the given value is neither an object, nor an array.

+When invoked with a second prototype argument, the given `proto` value is set as prototype on the array or object in `val`.

+Throws an exception if the given prototype value is not an object.